-All quantitative phytoplankton monitoring data, available to PEG members, were included in the analysis.
+Quantitative phytoplankton monitoring data, available to PEG members, were included in the analysis.
 Stations were pooled for sea areas (Fig. 1) in order to get representative data and fulfil the minimum requirement of at least one sampling per month during summer.
 This pooling included also stations which are rarely sampled (in the Bornholm Basin and the southern parts of the Eastern Gotland Basin), but which are not specified in Fig.1.
 The data were treated as explained in the technical information below.
-The seasonal means of the total biomass of the nitrogen-fixing filamentous cyanobacteria in the summer period (mainly June-August, in the Bothnian Sea June-October) are presented in the same figure.
+The seasonal means of the total biomass of the nitrogen-fixing filamentous cyanobacteria in the summer period (mainly June-August, in the Bothnian Sea June-October) are presented in Fig.1.
 It has to be noted that the peak values are generally higher than the seasonal means presented here.
 As shown in an earlier Indicator Fact Sheet of PEG, phytoplankton trends may be even opposite in the different sea areas (Jaanus et al. 2007).
 Therefore, separate diagrams for the most relevant sea areas were produced.
 Specific information on the three bloom-forming cyanobacteria genera Aphanizomenon, Nodularia and Dolichospermum is shown in Fig. 2.

-In the Bothnian Bay, the cyanobacteria biomass was always low (< 40 μ g/l).
-Only one exception occurred: Station RA1 on 3.8.2005 (127 μ g/l Aphanizomenon), leading to a monthly average of 50 μ g/l.
-Because of the generally low cyanobacteria biomass, we did not present the Bothnian Bay in a figure.
+In the Bothnian Bay, the cyanobacteria biomass was always low (< 40 μ g/L).
+Only two exceptions occurred: Station RA1 on 3.8.2005 (127 μ g/L Aphanizomenon), leading to a monthly average of 50 μ g/L, and Station RA1 on 30.7.2014 (106 μ g/L Aphanizomenon), leading to a monthly average of 25 μ g/L. Because of the generally low cyanobacteria biomass, we did not present the results from the Bothnian Bay in a figure.

-In the Bothnian Sea, cyanobacteria are more relevant.
-Especially the inclusion of the high-frequency Finnish station "Vav-11 V-4", situated in the Quarck, changed some of the previously presented data: The cyanobacteria biomass from 1998 decreased, but that of the year 2006 increased considerably to 127 μ g/l because of one extreme value from 25.7.2006 (966 μ g/l Aphanizomenon).
-This single coastal value is treated as an outlier, leading to a more moderate increase of the value from 2006 in comparison to the previous BSEFS.
-By adding the Finnish data, gaps in the data series could be filled, but nevertheless in some years (1992, 1998, 2002, 2003), data from June were not available.
-We checked omitting the June completely from the calculation of the seasonal means in the Bothnian Sea, because cyanobacteria biomass data in June were generally low in the first years considered.
-However, in recent years we got samples of rather high cyanobacteria biomass already in June, i.e. in 2007 (83 μ g/l), 2008 (194 μ g/l), 2010 (104 μ g/l) and 2011 (77 μ g/l).
-Obviously, there is a tendency of earlier bloom start, but high cyanobacteria biomass was still found in autumn.
+In the Bothnian Sea, nitrogen-fixing cyanobacteria are more relevant than in the Bothnian Bay.
+One extreme value from 25.7.2006 (966 μ g/L Aphanizomenon) is treated as an outlier.
+In some years (1992, 1998, 2002, 2003), data from June were not available.
+We checked omitting June completely from the calculation of the seasonal means in the Bothnian Sea, because cyanobacteria biomass data in June were generally low in the first years considered.
+However, in recent years we got samples of rather high cyanobacteria biomass already in June, i.e. in 2007 (83 μ g/L), 2008 (194 μ g/L), 2010 (104 μ g/L), 2011 (77 μ g/L) and 2014 (77 μ g/L).
+Obviously, there is a tendency of earlier bloom start (cf. Kahru and Elmgren 2014), but high cyanobacteria biomass was still found in autumn.
 Therefore we kept the period from June to October as before.
 Despite of some missing monthly data, we included also these years in the diagram.